 There's more to the hive than just honey when it comes to healing the gut and that's good news for you if you suffer from IBS or colitis.
 Bee pollen's protective functions have been known for some time.
 However, until recently, there were no studies that showed what effects this substance could have on human digestive health.
 Now, researchers have looked into how bee pollen can help with conditions like ulcerative colitis and IBS and the results are promising.

 In a recent in vitro study, scientists simulated the effect of cells experiencing metabolic disorders.
 When bee pollen was introduced, antioxidant levels increased while inflammatory action went down.
 Human trials are still necessary to confirm results, but, there is reason to hope that bee pollen can help ameliorate the effects of these painful conditions.

 Hopefully the emerging research into honey and UC will stimulate further investigation into how this entirely natural substance can benefit other patients suffering from conditions involving digestive tract inflammation.

-In the meantime if you are suffering with a chronic gut issue, consider ingesting 1 -2 tablespoons of raw, unpasteurized honey per day.
+In the meantime if you are suffering with a chronic gut issue, consider ingesting 1 -2 tablespoons of raw, unpasteurized honey per day along with .
 Avoid common irritants such as gluten, dairy and alcohol and wait for the sweet relief!
 Remember, honey heals the gut.
 It doesn't suppress symptoms so be patient and give this protocol at least a month to begin showing healing signs.